aclaf/flagrant/docs/explanation/concepts.md

 Boolean flag options can support negation through two mechanisms: prefix words for long names and explicit short names for short forms.

 **Negation prefixes** create negated long-form variants by prepending words to the flag's long names.
 An option "verbose" with negation prefix "no" accepts both `--verbose` (sets to true) and `--no-verbose` (sets to false).
-Multiple negation prefixes can be defined, creating multiple negated forms: negation prefixes ("no", "disable") create `--no-verbose` and `--disable-verbose`.
+You can define multiple negation prefixes, creating multiple negated forms: negation prefixes ("no," "disable") create `--no-verbose` and `--disable-verbose`.

 The parser generates negated names for all long forms during spec initialization by prepending negation prefixes and separators (typically dashes).
-If a flag has long names ("color", "colour") with negation prefix "no", the parser accepts `--color`, `--colour`, `--no-color`, and `--no-colour`.
+If a flag has long names ("color," "colorize") with negation prefix "no," the parser accepts `--color`, `--colorize`, `--no-color`, and `--no-colorize`.
 When the user-provided name starts with a known negation prefix followed by a separator, the parser strips the prefix, matches the remaining name against flag long names, and sets the flag to false instead of true.

 **Negation short names** provide independent short options that explicitly negate the flag.
 Unlike negation prefixes which modify long names, negation short names are separate short options defined alongside the flag's regular short names.
 If a flag has short name "v" (sets to true) and negation short name "q" (sets to false), then `-v` sets the flag to true and `-q` sets it to false.
 These are distinct short options, not prefix-based transformations.